donkorBN/ug_telebot/README.md

 # Stress

-You can talk to the bot about everything; your day, how it end and everything else
+You can talk to the bot about everything; your day, how it ended and everything else